ntop/ntopng/doc/src/advanced_features/syslog.rst

 Syslog Log Ingestion
 ====================

-ntopng can collect logs from external sources, including IDS systems and Firewalls.
+ntopng can collect logs from external sources including IDS systems, Firewalls or hosts running a standard syslog server.

 Log collection from IDS systems like `Suricata <https://suricata-ids.org>`_ can be used to enrich ntopng with additional security-oriented information including *flow*